lolisafe, a small safe worth protecting

 src directory will be automatically rebuilt using Gulp tasks.

-yarn installto install all dependencies (including development ones).
+yarn installto install all dependencies (by omitting

-You can configure the Gulp tasks through
+You can further modify the Gulp tasks through

 During development, the rebuilt files will be saved in